 - Biggest challenge: Wind, sun, and lots of stairs.

-- What to pack: Hiking shoes, water, day backpack with a picnic, a sweater and a rain jacket, sun protection is a must.
+- What to pack: Hiking shoes, water, day backpack with a picnic, a sweater, a rain jacket, and sun protection are a must.

 - Hiking with kids: We did this hike completely with our kids.
 While challenging, it’s definitely a hike that kids from 5-6 years should be able to complete.

 Levada do Caldeirao Verde – PR 9

 Let’s be honest.
 The beginning of this trail doesn’t look as beautiful or as exciting as the other hikes in Madeira.
 Queimadas Forest Park looks like a nice area with blooming azaleas, a small river, and a couple of ducks, but soon you find yourself walking on a muddy forest path with nothing interesting to see.
 Keep on going!
 You’ll be glad you did.